MicrochipTech/RNWF11_Beta/README.md

 ## Solution block diagram
 ### Solution Overview

-The RNWF11 firmware can connect to any of the three Clouds- AWS, Azure or test.mosquitto.org without simple AT configuration commands.
+The RNWF11 firmware can connect to any of the three Clouds- AWS, Azure or test.mosquitto.org with simple AT configuration commands.

 ## Evaluating the Solution